GaloyMoney/blink/DEV.md

 $ make watch
 ```

-### Docker compose

-The docker compose file is split into  `docker-compose.yml` and `docker-compose.override.yml`.
-By default the override file is merged in and exposes ports on your host machine to various containers.
-During CI testing we ignore the override file in order to contain tests within a docker network.
-This is achieved by specifically calling out the docker compose file to use ex: `docker compose -f docker-compose.yml ...`.

 ### Using GraphiQL

 You can load GraphiQL, a web GUI for GraphQL.
 Start the server and open the following url: